Robonavigators/ESP32-C3-Walkie-Talkie-/README.md

 ![Hardware: ESP32-C3](https://img.shields.io/badge/Hardware-ESP32--C3%20Pro%20Mini-blue.svg)
 ![Audio: I2S](https://img.shields.io/badge/Audio-I2S%20Digital-orange.svg)

 A low-latency, encrypted, multi-device walkie-talkie system built on the ESP32-C3 Pro Mini.
 This project utilizes the ESP-NOW protocol to broadcast real-time I2S digital audio to 10 or more devices simultaneously without the need for a Wi-Fi router.

+It features an onboard web server with a modern Glassmorphism UI for configuring your network's encryption passcord on the fly.

 ## ✨ Features

 * **Multi-Node Broadcast:** Supports 10+ devices on a single network using ESP-NOW universal broadcast.
+* **Web-Based Configuration:** Built-in Access Point and web server (Glass UI) to save and update the encryption passcord to non-volatile memory (NVS) without reflashing code.
 * **Application-Level Encryption:** Real-time XOR cipher to scramble audio data, ensuring privacy from unauthorized listeners.
 * **Capacitive Touch PTT:** Utilizes a TTP223 touch sensor for instant Push-to-Talk functionality.
 * **Power Management:** Double-tap the touch sensor to enter Deep Sleep; single touch to wake up.